Law of large numbers for the maximum of the two-dimensional Coulomb gas potential: Introduction

-A general methodology to handle extremes of Gaussian logarithmically correlated fields has been developed in the last decades; due to space limitations, we do not review here the history, and refer instead to \cite{DRZ17} and \cite{biskup} for details.
-When applied outside the Gaussian context, this methodology requires the evaluation of exponential moments and characteristic functions of the field, together with the introduction of certain barriers.
-These seem crucial in obtaining sharp results (at the level of $O(1)$ fluctuations for the extremes), and are often hard to implement outside the Gaussian setup.
-The above works concerning the extremes of the electrostatic potential of Coulomb gases on the real line or $S^1$ use, at different levels of precision, variants of these methods, with much technical work going into inserting appropriate barriers and controlling comparisons with the Gaussian setup.
+\corO{As noted above, a} general methodology to handle extremes of Gaussian logarithmically correlated fields has been developed in the last decades; due to space limitations, we do not review here the history, and refer instead to \cite{DRZ17} and \cite{biskup} for details.
+When applied outside the Gaussian context, this methodology requires the \corO{decomposition of the field to (essentially) independent contributions from different dyadic scales, the evaluation of exponential moments of the field, together with the introduction of certain barriers, that is restrictions on the partial sums of these contributions; we refer again to \cite{DRZ17} for precise definitions.} These techniques seem crucial in obtaining sharp results (at the level of $O(1)$ fluctuations for the extremes), and are often hard to implement outside the Gaussian setup.
+For example, the works mentioned above concerning the extremes of the electrostatic potential for log-gases on the unit circle (\corT{which, for finite $N$, are \emph{not} Gaussian fields}) use, at different levels of precision, variants of these methods, with much technical work going into \corO{obtaining decomposition of the fields, inserting appropriate barriers, and controlling comparisons with the Gaussian setup.}

-For our needs, a crucial observation was made in \cite{LOS18} and \cite{CFLW21}, by using the theory of Gaussian multiplicative chaos (GMC): in order to obtain the leading order of fluctuations, one can bypass the use of barriers, at the cost of obtaining sharp estimates on exponential moments (without need to consider characteristic functions).
-This is the approach taken in this paper.
+\corT{In this paper, we crucially rely on an} observation made in \cite{LOS18} and \cite{CFLW21} using \corO{GMC theory in order to obtain the leading order of fluctuations; one can bypass the use of barriers and sharp results on asymptotic independence often obtained by computing characteristic functions, at the cost of obtaining sharp estimates on exponential moments \corO{of $\Pot$}.}